-I began by placing all of the dry ingredients into a large pan and gave them a good mix with a wooden spoon.
+Start by placing all of your dry ingredients into a large pan and mix with a wooden spoon.

-Next, I added the oil and water.
-Over a medium heat I kept mixing the ingredients together until they formed a consistency a bit like thick cake batter.
+Next, add the oil and water.
+Over a medium heat, keep mixing the ingredients together until the consistency begins to resemble thick cake batter.

-Take out the ball of dough and give it a good knead for a few minutes, before letting your child play with it.
+Take out the ball of dough and knead it for a few minutes, before letting your kids play with it.

-Play Dough Troubleshooting – if your dough feels too sticky add more flour, if it feels too dry then add more water or vegetable oil.
+If your dough feels too sticky, add more flour, if it feels too dry, then add more water or vegetable oil.

-This was our first time making a cooked play dough recipe and it couldn’t have been simpler.
-I don’t know why I have been so worried about making it this way before.
-It produces a much better quality play dough that will last a long time if stored away in an air-tight container after use.
+This cooked play dough recipe and couldn’t be easier.
+It makes a much better quality play dough that will last a long time if stored in an air-tight container after use.

 An invitation-to-make activity is all about giving your preschoolers the freedom to explore the materials in front of them.
-If they just want to add on buttons, then great.
-If they don’t want to add on any googly eyes, then that is also fine.
-It is all about the process at this stage of their development, rather than achieving a perfect Gingerbread Man.
+If they just want to add buttons, that’s perfectly fine.
+If they don’t want to add any googly eyes, then that’s fine too.
+It’s all about the process at this stage of their development, rather than achieving a perfect Gingerbread Man.

-These are just suggestions for the Gingerbread Men decorations.
-Raid your own craft supplies and see what you have to hand, to make great decorations to ceate your own gingerbread men.
+These are just suggestions for making play dough gingerbread men.
+Raid your craft supplies and see what you may already have on-hand to create your own gingerbread men.

-Once you have laid out all of the supplies, invite your preschoolers over to the table make some Gingerbread Men.
+Once you’ve laid out all of your supplies, invite your preschoolers over to make their own Gingerbread Men.